We believe that quality lasts, as such we spend our time sourcing and breathing new life into classic mid-century furniture.

 We have made a removable seat pad for below the seat cushion to protect it from the webbing.

-The new cushions have been upholstered Tom Dixon 'Denim' fabric by Bute (Ecru colourway)
+The new cushions have been upholstered in soft 'Ogden' boucle fabric by Scumacher in Ivory.

 Height - 75 cm